Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

 This wizard window displays all attributes of the selected attribute set(s) for export.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the columns bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
   Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to exclude the selected attribute from the export.
-If you click the checkbox in the header, all attributes in the table are selected.
+If you click the checkbox in the header, all attributes in the list are selected.

-The table displays all attributes assigned to the selected attribute set.
+The list displays all attributes assigned to the selected attribute set.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Name*
   Attribute name.